-Under a taxation measure that took effect from 1 July 2001 (the debt/equity rules), certain interests which are not shares in legal form are treated in a similar way to shares for some tax law purposes.
+Certain interests which are not shares in legal form are treated in a similar way to shares for some tax law purposes.
 These interests are called non-share equity interests.
-Examples are some income securities and some stapled securities.
-The Guide to the debt and equity tests, available on our website, provides an overview of the debt/equity rules and explains what a non-share equity interest is.
+Examples include a number of income and stapled securities.
+For more information, see the publication Debt and equity tests: guide to the debt and equity tests, available on our website.

-Company bonds and convertible notes
+Company debentures, bonds and convertible notes

-Companies are increasingly borrowing money by issuing debt securities or 'bonds'.
-These can be bought and sold in the stock market in the same way as shares.
+Companies borrow money by issuing debt securities commonly known as 'debentures' or 'bonds'.
+Bonds can be bought and sold in the stock market in the same way as shares.
 Usually the company pays back the money borrowed after a period of time.
 Sometimes the holder of a bond is given the right to exchange the bond for shares in the borrowing company or another company.
-Company bonds that can be exchanged for shares are referred to in this publication as convertible notes.
+Company bonds that can be exchanged for shares are referred to in this publication as 'convertible notes'.

-A company bond is a promise made by a company to pay back money that it previously borrowed.
+A company bond or debenture is a promise made by a company to pay back money that it previously borrowed.
 In addition, the company pays interest until the money it borrowed is paid back.
-Interest you receive as the holder of a company bond is included on your 2005 tax return as interest income at item 10.
-Special rules apply if you sell a company bond before the company returns the money that it borrowed or if the bond is exchanged for shares in the borrowing company or another company.
+Interest you receive as the holder of a company bond or debenture is included in your Tax return for individuals 2010 (NAT 2541) as interest income at item 10 Gross interest.
+Special rules apply if you sell a company bond before the company returns the money that it borrowed, or if the bond is exchanged for shares in the borrowing company or another company.

 Sometimes a company will issue a bond in return for a sum of money that is less than the face value of the debt the company promises to pay in the future.
 This is often referred to as a 'discounted security'.
 Sometimes a company will issue a bond that promises to increase the amount of principal paid back by an amount that reflects changes in a widely published index such as the Consumer Price Index or a share market index.
-If you have acquired such a security, you should contact the Tax Office or a recognised tax adviser if you are unsure of the taxation consequences.
+If you have acquired such a security, you should contact us or a recognised tax adviser if you are unsure of the taxation consequences.
 Special rules apply to the taxation of gains and losses on such securities both in respect of income earned while you own the securities and on their disposal or redemption.